aseaboyer-intrax/stdclassjs/README.md

     * _Does_ introduce a teeeeensy bit of overhead.
 I mean really teensy.
 Statistically insignificant.
     * Returns a new instance of the constructor it's attached to.
 * `cleanupClassHelpers()`
-    * Removes `extend`, `implement`, `neo`, and itself from the class.
+    * Removes `extend`, `implement`, `neo`, and itself from the constructor it is attached to.
+    * Will _only_ remove these properties if the are strictly equal to the original methods on StdClass.
-    * This name intentionally left long to stay out of the way and because it's just here for completeness sake and I don't expect many people to use it.
+    * This name is intentionally long to stay out of the way and because it's just here for completeness sake.
+No overhead should be added by leaving the tools in place.
     * This does _not_ affect the prototype, so any derivatives that have already been created will also be un-affected.
     * Returns the constructor it _was_ attached to.